Skip to Content

 Powers of the Medical Executive Committee (MEC)

 When a physician seeks employment with a group or credentials with a hospital, the Medical Executive Committee (MEC) takes tremendous control over the MD’s life.
-A summary suspension over 14 days is state reportable to the medical board (in California) and 30 days is reported to the National Practitioner Data Bank1.
+A summary suspension over 14 days is state reportable to the medical board (in California) and 30 days is reported to the National Practitioner Data Bank.
 These are removed if the physician later prevails, but the career-threatening power of the MEC should not be underestimated.

 Before joining an organization, know who controls the MEC.
 Most MECs are controlled on paper by the medical staff but in reality by management.
 Power cliques can wrest control of the MEC from less political but more medically oriented physicians, changing the direction of the hospital and the conditions of your employment.

 At times, the MEC can target a physician with unjustified suspensions, investigations, and reporting.
-(See our article titled Physicians Have Less Rights than Criminals).
+(See our article titled "Physicians Have Less Rights than Criminals").
 When a committee targets a physician with an unfair MEC investigation, legal representation is necessary.
+Rarely do hostile actions resolve without the intervention of an attorney and, in truth, even then the lack of physician rights makes the path difficult.

 The Eight Unnamed Physicians Case (MEC Gone Haywire)